marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "findIndex method", "indexOf method"}}

-It uses a new array method `findIndex`.
-This method is somewhat like `indexOf`, but instead of looking for a specific value, it looks for the first value for which the given function returns true.
+It uses another array method—`findIndex`.
+This method is somewhat like `indexOf`, but instead of looking for a specific value, it finds the first value for which the given function returns true.
 Like `indexOf`, it returns -1 when no such element is found.

 {{index "textScripts function", "Chinese characters"}}

-Using that, we can write the function that tells us which scripts are used in a piece of text.
+Using `countBy`, we can write the function that tells us which scripts are used in a piece of text.

 ```{includeCode: strip_log, startCode: true}
 function textScripts(text) {